Abbasid revolution: Discontent among non-Arab Sunni Muslims

 Although converts to Islam made up roughly 10% of the native population – most of the people living under Umayyad rule were not Muslim – this percent was significant due to the very small number of Arabs.
 Gradually, the non-Arab Muslims outnumbered the Arab Muslims, causing alarm among the Arab nobility.
 Socially, this posed a problem as the Umayyads viewed Islam as the property of the aristocratic Arab families.
 There was a rather large financial problem posed to the Umayyad system as well.
 If the new converts to Islam from non-Arab peoples stopped paying the jizya tax stipulated by the Qur'an for non-Muslims, the empire would go bankrupt.
 This lack of civil and political rights eventually led the non-Arab Muslims to support the Abbasids, despite the latter also being Arab.

 Even as the Arab governors adopted the more sophisticated Iranian methods of governmental administration, non-Arabs were still prevented from holding such positions.
 Non-Arabs were not even allowed to wear Arabian style clothing, so strong were the feelings of Arab racial superiority cultivated by the Umayyads.
 Much of the discontent this caused led to the Shu'ubiyya movement, an assertion of non-Arab racial and cultural equality with Arabs.
-The movement gained support among Egyptians, Arameans and Berber people, though this movement was most pronounced among Iranian people.
+The movement gained support among Egyptians, Arameans and Berbers, though this movement was most pronounced among Iranian peoples.
+The early Muslim conquest of Persia was coupled with an anti-Iranian Arabization policy which led to much discontent.